YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 In the
 backward search problem, the second branch of the disjunction which is `fresh c, m in ...` is applicable in both versions, but the imperative meanings of the conjuctions are not the same.
 Below we highlight the difference.
+With `a', b'` being known and `a,b,c` being
+unbnown:

 - `div a c a' O  & div b c b' O & gcd a b c` is read as, "Find `a` and `c` such that `a` divided by `c` equals `a'`.
 Then find `b` such that `b` divided by